EarthGman/vim-config/.github/readme.md

-# EarthGman's Neovim configuration
+# EarthGman's custom Neovim configurations

 ![nvim](https://raw.githubusercontent.com/EarthGman/vim-config/refs/heads/main/.github/nvim-dashboard.png)

-A Neovim configuration designed to be standalone from NixOS or home-manager modules built using a nix flake for x86_64-linux, aarch64-linux, and aarch64-darwin.
+Utilizing the power of nix flakes, I can create several independent Neovim packages that can be run on any system with nix installed.
+No dependence NixOS modules, home-manager modules, nixvim, mason, lazy-nvim, or any plugin managers is required.

 **Features**
-- Snacks.nvim
-- lspconfig and formatters for
-	- Python
+- Truly declarative.
-	- C & C++
-	- Nix
+- lazygit-integration
-	- Go
+- snacks-nvim
-	- Lua
+- mini-nvim
-- Lazy loading through lz.n
-- Whichkey.nvim
+- treesitter syntax highlighting
-- 2 packages:
+- whichkey
+- LSP: cpp, C, rust, python, lua, nix, and go.
+- overlay for NixOS or home-manager configurations.

+**Packages
-	- A full neovim with all 9 yards
+- nvim - Fully custom neovim with all plugins and dependencies installed
-	- nvim-lite for lightweight servers, excludes icons, lspconfig or other bloatware.
+- nvim-lite - A slimmer neovim without LSP or icons for servers or installer images.

 If you are running a system with nix installed you can give it a try right now!

 just run:

 ```
 nix run github:earthgman/vim-config
 ```

 and Nix should take care of the rest.
-- No plugin manager required
-- All dependencies: fzf, lazygit, fd, ripgrep, LSP servers, etc are installed automatically
-- Configuration is automatically applied

 The first run will take some time to install the plugins and config files.
 Once the first run is complete, all files will be present in /nix/store until you run the garbage collector.